agmaggio/PercentMethylation/README.md

 # PercentMethylation
-extract average percent methylation across coordinates from Bismark CpG reports in R
+extract average percent methylation across coordinates from Bismark CpG reports in R based on 3x or more coverage